CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    c.
 Date

    d.
 Sales

 1. We have a data flow that ingests data from ADLS into Lakehouse.
-Let’s go ahead and publish this dataflow.
+Let’s go ahead and publish this data flow.
 Select **Publish** in the bottom right corner.

    ![A screenshot of dataflow to Publish](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.052.png)

    You will be navigated back to the Data Factory Home page.
-It will take a few minutes for the dataflow to refresh.
+It will take a few minutes for the data to refresh.

    In the next lab, we will ingest data from the other data sources.